Kids Activity Page

 Dr. Sophia Yin's website: dog body language of fear and anxiety; how to greet, and not to greet a dog; also training tips and much more.

-The Love your dog website has very generously allowed us to reproduce some of their articles.
+The people at the Love your dog website have very generously allowed us to reproduce some of their articles.
 Please visit them, there is lots to enjoy there.

 The American Kennel Club (AKC) also has much information and many games to play.